 The O Magazine Women Rule Leadership Award winner has been a TV regular, appearing on outlets as varied as HBO’s Real Time with Bill Maher to BET’s 106th & Park to Dr. Oz.
 Her work has been featured in Harvard Business Review, Washington Post, Huffington Post and ESSENCE magazine.

-A grown-up preacher's daughter and church girl for life, the DC native now lives in sunny Los Angeles.
-When she is not on the road connecting with audiences or serving on the board of NPR Generation Listen, she can be found using her free time to read the hundreds of books that have overtaken her living room or sing copious amounts of 90s gospel and R&B. Her first book, You Deserve the Truth, will be published by Simon & Schuster in May 2019.
+A grown-up preacher's daughter and armchair theologian, the DC area native now lives in sunny Los Angeles with her high school sweetheart husband.
+When she is not on the road connecting with audiences or serving on the board of NPR Generation Listen and ColorofChange.org, she can be found using her free time to read the hundreds of books that have overtaken her living room, serve in her local church or sing absurd amounts of 90s R&B.